-1. RFP Response: In order to be considered for selection, proposers must submit a complete response to this RFP.
+RFP Response: In order to be considered for selection, proposers must submit a complete response to this RFP.
 Proposals shall be submitted in the form of three (3) originals and three (3) copies.
 The original hard copy proposals should be so marked.
-One (1) complete CD copy must also be submitted with the proposal.
-If the proposal contains proprietary information, the applicant must also submit one (1) CD copy with proprietary information removed.
-The CD should be labeled with the RFP number and the name of the proposer/applicant firm/organization/agency.
 In addition, an electronic version of the non-proprietary and any proprietary proposal must be sent to faye.palmer@dss.virginia.gov, and should be received by her by the due date of the proposals.
-Note: The electronic version of the proposal does not provide a substitute for the required hard-copies and CD copy(s).
+Note: The electronic version of the proposal does not provide a substitute for the required hard-copies.
 No other distribution of the proposal shall be made by the applicant.